miyeonKim787/EV_Adoption/README.md

 This project attempts to understand the roadblocks to EV adoption by collecting data via Youtube API and conducting TF-IDF and topic modelling analysis.

 *Sources*
-Is America’s EV revolution stalling?
+<li> Is America’s EV revolution stalling?
 (The Economist, Nov.
-27, 2023) https://shorturl.at/abgpt U.S. Treasury details EV tax credit rebate rules (Reuters, Oct.
-6, 2023) https://shorturl.at/anoO2
+27, 2023) https://shorturl.at/abgpt </li>
+<li> U.S. Treasury details EV tax credit rebate rules (Reuters, Oct.
+6, 2023) https://shorturl.at/anoO2 </li>